httpdss/structkit/docs/mappings.md

 ## What are Mappings?

-Mappings are external data files that provide structured key-value pairs for use in your STRUCT templates.
+Mappings are external data files that provide structured key-value pairs for use in your StructKit templates.
 They allow you to:

 - Separate data from templates
 - Share common values across multiple structures